 - Eating disorders are complex, difficult, challenging, and sometimes fatal.
-Because food and eating are at the center of eating disorders, dietitians are essential to effective treatment and recovery.
-This internship track is where you will develop the ingenuity and resilience necessary to help each client recover from the cunning, baffling and powerful force of her or his eating disorder.
+Because food and eating are at the center of eating disorders, registered dietitian nutritionists are essential to effective treatment and recovery.
+Supervised practice experiences help develop professional ingenuity and resilience to help clients recover from the cunning, baffling and powerful force of their eating disorders.

-- Unfortunately, the incident of eating disorders is on the rise in our country.
+- Unfortunately, the incidence of eating disorders is on the rise in our country.
 Fortunately, the options for treatment are growing.
-A RD specializing in ED treatment will be in high demand because she or he can provide uniquely valuable services for eating disorder programming in treatment centers, hospital settings, schools, workplaces, community education and many other arenas.
+A RDN specializing in ED treatment will be in high demand because she or he can provide uniquely valuable services for eating disorder programming in treatment centers, hospital settings, schools, workplaces, community education and many other arenas.

-- One of the most important advantages of the ED-TEP track is the least tangible: a greater appreciation for the human condition.
+- One of the most important advantages of the ED concentration is the least tangible: a greater appreciation for the human condition.
 You will be called to draw upon—and discover among your peers–new reserves of patience, compassion, understanding, and acceptance.

-Why Choose an Emphasis in Medical Nutrition Therapy?
+Why Choose a Concentration in Medical Nutrition Therapy?

-- Interns in the MNT track have supervised learning experiences in large, teaching hospitals at University of Minnesota Medical Center and University of Minnesota Masonic Children’s Hospital as well as in community hospitals, skilled nursing / transitional care units and community clinics.
+- Interns with MNT emphasis have supervised learning experiences in large, teaching hospitals at University of Minnesota Health and University of Minnesota Masonic Children’s Hospital as well as in community hospitals, skilled nursing / transitional care units and community clinics.

 - Interns are supervised by registered dietitians specializing in clinical nutrition, food and nutrition management and community nutrition.

-- Our MNT track provides 23 weeks of learning (of a 37-week internship) in the area of MNT.
+- Our MNT concentration provides 22 weeks of learning (of a 37-week internship) in the area of medical nutrition therapy.

 - Interns will learn to apply the nutrition care process to provide in-depth, individualized nutrition assessment and care for disease management.